“He’s just wired differently.”

 We heard this phrase often in those first months after Wilson’s autism diagnosis.
 We were trying to wrap our heads around this world of autism in which our son was living.
 It’s a fairly simple phrase, which was almost refreshing given the complexities of this disorder we wanted so badly to understand.
 We’ve since learned that for us, autism is in the moment.
 It’s unpredictable.
 Some days it is two steps forward, and one step back.
 It’s phases you cannot wait to get out of, and moments you want to freeze in time.
 It’s taking the long way.
 Routine and Repetition.
 Pure innocence.
 Unconditional love and loyalty.
 It’s falling down and getting back up

-Wilson is a typical toddler who loves being tickled and chased.
+Wilson is a typical boy who loves being tickled and chased.
 He’s into anything that involves jumping, bouncing and spinning.
 The faster the better.
 He loves music, building, blowing out birthday candles (it doesn’t matter whose birthday it is), and dressing like his daddy.
 He loves anything and everything to do with pirates, trains and keys.

 What makes him so different?
 This is where the wonderful comes in…

 He is absolutely enamored with his shadow and reflection.
 Sometimes his mind and senses are so overloaded that he quite simply needs to be wrapped up tightly in a hug.

 He says, “You’re welcome!” whenever someone on the television says “thank you.”

 Scripting (reciting lines from movies, books, songs etc.) was Wilson’s first major vehicle for speaking.
 He could recite scenes from his favorite cartoon and sing songs before he could say “mama”.